 ANZSBEG aims to identify national safe boating issues and suggest coordinated solutions.

 A collaboration to promote wearing lifejackets and prevention of death by drowning.

-A small grants program for individuals or organisations for initiatives supporting its maritime safety program.
+A grants program for organisations for initiatives supporting the Transport for NSW maritime safety program.

 AMSA is responsible for ensuring the safety of vessels and the seafarers onboard, operating in the Australian domestic commercial industry.